benjamin-kraatz/get-next-versions/README.md

 git push origin "pkg-v1.1.0" # or git push --tags
 ```

 The tool automatically detects if it's running in a CI environment (GitHub Actions, Jenkins, etc.) and will output JSON format when appropriate.
+Check out the [output examples below](#cli-output-formats).

 ## GitHub Action Usage